 Employees working alone or in isolation may be injured or at risk for violence when assistance is not readily available to them.

-BC’s Occupational Health and Safety Regulation was significantly amended in 2008, and thereafter in 2009 and 2012, requiring employers to take measures to protect all workers and reduce the potential risks associated with late night and isolated shifts.
+BC’s Occupational Health and Safety Regulation has been significantly amended over the years to require employers to take measures to protect all workers and reduce the potential risks associated with late night and isolated shifts.

 The requirements are aimed at improving safety for employees who work alone, in isolation, and during late night hours.
 The call for improved conditions for people working alone followed the tragic 2005 death in Maple Ridge of late night gas attendant Grant De Patie.

 The requirement applies to all workers in the province.
 As a result, restaurants, coffee shops, fast food outlets, pubs, bars, private liquor stores, and hospitality employers are wise to sharpen their knowledge of the amendments to ensure compliance.